-When should Desmopressin be given?
+When should desmopressin be given?

 Desmopressin should be given up to an hour before bedtime, but at least an hour after the child has their last drink.
-As Desmopressin can take up to an hour from administration to reach maximum concentrating capacity in the kidneys, giving it an hour before bedtime might increase response.
+As desmopressin can take up to an hour from administration to reach maximum concentrating capacity in the kidneys, giving it an hour before bedtime might increase response.
 However, stopping drinks up to two hours before bedtime may not be practical in younger children.

-Will Desmopressin work for everyone?
+Will desmopressin work for everyone?

-Desmopressin treats nocturnal enuresis.
-However, there are different causes for enuresis.
-Desmopressin will not treat constipation, overactive bladder or problems with sleep arousal.
-Furthermore, children may continue to have wet nights if they have nocturnal polyuria and the production of urine during sleeping hours continues to exceed bladder capacity, even with Desmopressin.
-Some children may not respond as well to the Desmopressin as others and studies have identified that a small bladder capacity or nocturnal bladder overactivity may be contributary factors.
+Desmopressin treats nocturnal enuresis caused by nocturnal polyuria.
+However, there are different causes for enuresis and it is not always easy to be certain of the cause(s) in an individual.
+Desmopressin will not treat constipation, overactive bladder, or problems with sleep arousal.
+Furthermore, children with nocturnal polyuria may continue to have wet nights if the production of urine during sleeping hours continues to exceed bladder capacity, even with desmopressin.

+Some children may not respond as well to desmopressin as others and a change of formulation may be beneficial for some.
+Studies have identified that a small bladder capacity or nocturnal bladder overactivity may be contributary factors to continued wetting with desmopressin.

-If the child continues to have wet nights on Desmopressin, it may not be the correct treatment for them: they may require a different treatment or combination treatments.
+If the child continues to have wet nights on desmopressin they may require a different treatment or desmopressin in combination with other treatment(s).

-How long should the child take Desmopressin for?
+How long should the child take desmopressin for?

 Desmopressin should be taken for an initial period of 12 weeks, following which children should have one week without it.
 The child and family should monitor their wet nights.
-If the child is wet for two or more nights in the week without Desmopressin, they may recommence it for a further period of 12 weeks.
-They should recommence the Desmopressin at the same dose as they were taking prior to the break.
-Being wet in the week without Desmopressin is not an indication for increasing the dose.
-If the child has been taking 120mcg DesmoMelt® (200mcg tablet) and dry on the nights when they take it, they should resume it at that dose.
+If the child is wet for two or more nights in the week without desmopressin, they may recommence it for a further period of 12 weeks.
+They should recommence the desmopressin at the same dose as they were taking prior to the break.
+Being wet in the week without desmopressin is not an indication for increasing the dose.

-If the child is dry for six or more nights in their week without Desmopressin, they should not restart it, but should continue to monitor wet and dry nights and only consider restarting Desmopressin if the wetting increases beyond two nights a week.
+If the child is dry for six or more nights in their week without desmopressin, they should not restart it, but should continue to monitor wet and dry nights and only consider restarting desmopressin if the wetting increases beyond two nights a week.
 The family should be advised to try to work out possible causes for any wet nights, so that these can be addressed, if possible.

-It is appropriate for Desmopressin to be taken in the long term, so long as the child adheres to the advice about fluid restriction and continues to have one week without Desmopressin every 12 weeks, to monitor progress and to see if they continue to need it.
-If the child is dry on nights where they take Desmopressin and is wet without it, they may continue to take it.
+It is appropriate for desmopressin to be taken in the long term, so long as the child adheres to the advice about fluid restriction and continues to have one week without desmopressin every 12 weeks, to monitor progress and to see if they continue to need it.
+If the child is dry on nights where they take desmopressin and is wet without it, they may continue to take it.

-How or when should Desmopressin be stopped?
+How or when should desmopressin be stopped?

-If the child is dry in the week without Desmopressin it should not be restarted.
-If the child has been on treatment for at least six months and has been dry on some nights where they have not taken Desmopressin, or if the child and family request it, consideration could be given to weaning the dose.
+If the child is dry in the week without desmopressin it should not be restarted.
+If the child has been on treatment for at least six months and has been dry on some nights where they have not taken desmopressin, or if the child and family request it, consideration could be given to weaning the dose.
 Giving the child and family the choice of how/when this is done often produces the best results.